 When completing your UCAS application, use the institution code O33 to select Oxford University, and the course code for your chosen degree course.
 The campus code for New College is G.

-Many subjects require candidates to take tests and/or submit written work as a part of their application procedure.
+Many subjects require candidates to submit written work as a part of their application process.
 Please make sure you check the application procedure for the course for which you are applying (e.g. History & Economics, rather than just History).
+If you have any questions, or you are unsure about what is required for your course, please contact the Admissions Office for further guidance on email@example.com.
+We are happy to answer any concerns you may have about this process.

-If you are shortlisted, you'll be invited to interviews, either at New College or at another college, in early December.
+If you are shortlisted, you'll be invited to be interviewed, by New College or by another college.

 Be aware that interviews are entirely academic.
 Tutors are interested in what kind of person you are, in particular your approach to learning and work, and in your motivations for applying to Oxford, but they will approach these through the medium of setting you difficult problems from your field of study.
 You should expect that interview problems will be new to you, and take you beyond your work for school qualifications.